BrandonMFong/xPro/Sources/ReadMe.md

 Use #ifdef

 ## Pound define variables
-Start with d in front of the variable name
+Start with 'd' infront of the variable name

+## Constant Variables
+enum, const, etc.  Use 'k' infront of the variable name

 ## Global Variables
-append variable with g, i.e. int gMyVar;
+append variable with 'g', i.e. int gMyVar;

 ## Code
 Define and/or initialize all variables at the beginning of the function